 KNITTING WIZARD SOFTWARE

 Sweater Wizard generates schematics and text directions for sweaters customized to the knitters specifications.
 Sweaters may be charted for flat or round knitting, using any gauge.
 The knitter can generate schematics for several sweaters in the same session and is only limited by the amount of RAM in the PC.
 The diagram representing the schematic of the sweater is scaled to lengths and widths provided by the user, giving the user the general look of the proportion of the sweater.
-Cost is $90.
+Cost is $90, overpriced I think.

 KNITTING MATH WIZARD